cjdbarlow/Part-One/the-viva.md

 # The Viva

-The viva is the part of the exam most candidates seem to be more stressed about.
+The viva is the part of the exam most candidates seem most stressed about.
 However:
 * If you make it to the written, you will most likely pass
 Very few people succeed in the written exams to fail at the viva.
     * The knowledge is there